 The first utility-scale wind projects in the region came online in 1998.
 With the adoption of the state renewable portfolio standards (RPS), wind development ramped up significantly, peaking in 2012 with 2,000 megawatts of installed capacity in the region.
-Uncertainty over the repeated expiration and renewal of the Production Tax Credit (PTC) has lead to bursts and lulls in wind development.
+Uncertainty over the repeated expiration and renewal of the Production Tax Credit (PTC) has led to bursts and lulls in wind development.
 As an alternative to the PTC, wind developers were also able to take advantage of the Investment Tax Credit (ITC).
 The effect of both RPS and PTC/ITC drivers can be seen in Figure 9 - 10 below.
-In total, there is about 9,000 megawatts of wind power nameplate capacity installed in the region, including the PacifiCorp wind projects located in Wyoming.
-Currently, about one-third of this wind power capacity is under long-term power purchase contracts with out-of-region parties.
-Figure 9 - 11 shows the cumulative wind capacity developed in the region by load serving entity, based on known power purchase agreements.
-As states are on track to meet their near-term RPS goals, the pace of wind power development has slowed in recent years.
+In total, there is about 8,700 megawatts of wind power nameplate capacity installed in the region, including the PacifiCorp wind projects located in Wyoming.17 Currently, about one-third of this wind power capacity is under long-term power purchase contracts with out-of-region parties.
+Figure 9 - 11 shows the cumulative wind capacity developed in the region by load serving entity, based on known